johntao/blog-2025/src/content/default/my-used-page.md

 - (G) Material UI: the legendary UI since 2014.
 One might be surprised for how much stuff you can abstract from an input field.
 - (G) React Admin: the fantastic project to learn how to abstract an admin site properly. also shout out to the awesome doc site
 - (F) Telerik Kendo: the OG commercial UI library (first launch in 2011). the tool has its place in the .NET eco-system
-  - thus, I am fortunated enough to encounter it twice in my career
+  - thus, I am fortunate enough to encounter it twice in my career
 - (F) CKEditor: first launched in 2003. met this tool twice in my career, seems to be the go-to option for WYSIWYG feature

 ### Web Full-Stack & Application